nobitagit/blog/README.md

 Some more info can be found on the original readme of this [project](./ORIGINAL_README.md).

+## Before posting a new article

+Make sure your spelling and grammar are up to standards.
+Use something like [Language Tool](https://languagetool.org/).

 ### Images

 Images should be optimised before adding them to the repo.